-- by sending the opening command, as elaborated by the Interface Protection, to both the Interface Switch and the backup switch, or - by sending the opening command, as elaborated by the Interface Protection, to the Interface Switch and, in case of failure (monitored by the protection through a dry contact from the Interface Switch), by sending the opening command to the backup switch at most after 0.5 s.
+- by sending the opening command, as elaborated by the Interface Protection, to both the Interface Switch and the backup switch, - Sending a signal to Inverters that comply with UL-1741 SB and have implemented remote shutdown capability, or - by sending the opening command, as elaborated by the Interface Protection, to the Interface Switch and, in case of failure (monitored by the protection through a dry contact from the Interface Switch), by sending the opening command to the backup switch at most after 0.5 s.
 The opening release on the backup switch shall be reliable, in order to ensure the separation from the network.
-Only manual reclosing of the backup switch shall be permitted. - 3.6 For the three-phase systems, both for LV and MV connections, the protection functions: - Under and Overvoltage shall be fed by voltages proportional to the 3 line voltages - Under and Overfrequency shall be fed by voltages proportional to at least one line voltage
+Only manual reclosing of the backup switch shall be permitted - 3.6 For the three-phase systems, both for LV and MV connections, the protection functions: - Under and Overvoltage shall be fed by voltages proportional to the 3 line voltages - Under and Overfrequency shall be fed by voltages proportional to at least one line voltage